Tokuryū

 Tokuryū (匿流) is a term coined by Japan's National Police Agency (NPA) to describe a new and growing form of loosely organized criminal groups that have emerged as an alternative to traditional yakuza organizations.
 The term combines the Japanese words anonymous (匿名, tokumei) and fluid (流動, ryūdo), reflecting the groups' absence of hierarchy and their flexible, anonymous operations.

-These groups have gained prominence in recent years due to crackdowns that disrupted Japan’s traditionally hierarchical crime syndicates.
+These groups have gained prominence in recent years due to crackdowns that disrupted Japan's otherwise hierarchical crime syndicates.
 Unlike the yakuza, which follow strict codes of conduct and maintain hierarchical organizations, tokuryū are decentralized and rely heavily on digital communication to recruit members and coordinate operations.

+History

+Japanese and Filipino law enforcement agencies worked together to dismantle the Luffy gang behind the Luffy robberies from 2022 to 2023.

+In August 2025, the National Police Agency plans to use generative AI to identify leaders of various tokuryu gangs while collaborating with foreign police forces overseas.

+On June 1, 2025, the TMPD announced the creation of the Tokuryu countermeasures headquarters, tasked to investigate and arrest anyone involved in tokuryu operations.
+It would be allow to operate even outside its jurisdiction.

+In November 2025, an assistant inspector in the Tokyo Metropolitan Police Department (TMPD) was arrested for acting as a mole on behalf of Natural, which is considered as a Tokuryū group.

+On August 6, 2026, the NPA is considering to implement a new investigation method that involves remotely analyzing communication apps used by tokuryu gangs.

 Characteristics

 Structure and organization

 Tokuryū groups operate without a centralized structure or formal leadership, making them distinct from traditional yakuza syndicates.
 Members often do not know one another personally and are recruited for specific tasks or crimes.
 This lack of connection between members complicates investigations and makes these groups more elusive.